SummaryRead the full fact sheet

 To become infected with HIV or hepatitis B or C while playing sports, body fluids such as blood from an infected person would need to enter your bloodstream through:

 HIV and hepatitis B are spread in similar ways.
 Because both HIV and hepatitis B are found in blood, semen and vaginal fluids, these infections are transmitted:

 - by having condomless anal, vaginal or oral sex with an infected person

 - by sharing needles, syringes and other injecting equipment with an infected person

 - from mother to baby during childbirth or breastfeeding.

 Hepatitis C is spread through blood-to-blood transmission only, but is not thought to be sexually transmitted unless blood is present.

 Sport and transmission of HIV and hepatitis

-The risk of catching HIV or hepatitis B or C from an infected player is:
+The risk of transmission of HIV or hepatitis B or C from an infected player is:

 - negligible (so small that it can be disregarded) for other athletes and players involved in contact sports

-- extremely low for first aid officers who follow infection control guidelines
+- negligible for first aid officers who follow infection control guidelines

-- extremely unlikely for coaches, trainers, officials and spectators.
+- zero for coaches, trainers, officials and spectators.

-HIV and hepatitis B or C cannot be caught from:
+HIV and hepatitis B and C cannot spread through: